This move works your abs and obliques to build core and rotational strength.

 2. Keep your entire lower back close to the mat to prevent it from lifting.

-3. Only rotate to the extent that it does not cause pain.
+3. Only rotate within a range that does not cause pain.